 Praying before a butsudanWoman holding an ihaiImages of a butsudan (left), which houses the ihai (right).
 Important items during Obon.

-Finally, as Obon comes to a close on the eve of August 16th, a lantern is be hung outside in front of the home as a means to lead the souls out from the house so they may head back to nirvana.
+Finally, as Obon comes to a close on the eve of August 16th, a lantern is hung outside in front of the home as a means to lead the souls out from the house so they may head back to nirvana.
 As mentioned earlier, there may be some slight variations based on prefecture or people’s preferences.
 As an example, on the night of August 16th there is a simultaneous spectacle called “Gozan no Okuribi” (五山送り火) which takes place on 5 mountains in Kyōto³.
 A Buddhist ritual is conducted where many torches are assembled to form large kanji on each one as a means to send off the visiting souls properly.

 MANY PREFECTURES, DIFFERENT WAYS